Suriname: Greater Paramaribo Flood Risk Management Project

 Partnerships and Coordination

 The project team regularly held meetings with the Ministry of Public Works of Suriname and the National Coordination Center for Disaster Control.
 Other local partners such as the Anton de Kom University of Suriname, Conservation International (CI), National Institute for Environment and Development (NIMOS), Center for Agricultural Research (CELOS), and WWF were instrumental in providing and suggesting sources of useful data and analysis crucial to the assessments.

-The Project team and the World Bank officials regularly conducted meetings with the officials based at the Delegation of the EU to Guyana, Suriname, Trinidad & Tobago and for the Dutch Overseas Countries and Territories in Georgetown, Guyana.
+The Project team and World Bank officials regularly conducted meetings with the officials based at the Delegation of the EU to Guyana, Suriname, Trinidad & Tobago and for the Dutch Overseas Countries and Territories in Georgetown, Guyana.
 Furthermore, the project team coordinated with other ongoing EU-funded projects in Suriname.

 The project team conducted periodic meetings to ensure that the technical assistance remained in cohesion with the initiatives led by other development partners such as UNDP, Inter-American Development Bank (IADB); the international development community such as the Dutch Embassy, the French Development Bank (AFD), and private sector organizations.